emilyruby/deliveroo/README.md

 `python parser.py "*/15 0 1,15 * 1-5 /usr/bin/find"`

-You should then get the following output:
+For this input, you should then get the following output:

 ```
 Minutes: 0 15 30 45